 MSS 572.9942 H631p

-Between 1926 and 1936 he made several field trips to Central Australia to study the basal metabolism of indigenous Australians: in 1930 to Koonibba Mission Station with a grant-in-aid from the Rockefeller Foundation and subsequently to Cockatoo Creek, Mt.
+Between 1926 and 1936 he made several field trips to Central Australia to study the basal metabolism of indigenous Australians.
+In 1930 he travelled to Koonibba Mission Station with a grant-in-aid from the Rockefeller Foundation, before proceeding to Cockatoo Creek, Mt.
 Liebig and Ernabella on expeditions of the University's Board for Anthropological research.

 The manuscripts and photographs in Series 1-5 relate to these expeditions.
 They were donated to the Barr Smith Library in 1983 by Sir Cedric's second wife, Lady Valerie.
 Other items in the collection were received by private deposit (Series 10) and by transfer from the University Historical Collections in 1983-84 and 1988.

 Sir Cedric's memoirs, Tinker, tailor, soldier, sailor, were presented by Lady Valerie Stanton Hicks in 1993 through the University of Adelaide Foundation.
 The war-time diaries and notebooks (Series 21) and additional papers (Series 22-24 and Series 6.4) were presented by Lady Valerie in October 2001.
-Further additions were transferred from Art & Heritage in October 2009.
+Further additions were transferred from University Collections (at the time Art & Heritage) in October 2009.

 Other papers of Sir Cedric Stanton Hicks are held by the National Library of Australia.

 1. Original manuscript and book of illustrations and photographs for Just in time.
 A physiologist among the nomad tribes of Central Australia 1929-1939.
 1974.
 2 volumes (typescript)